openlearnnitj/openlearn-backend/docs/SECTION_MANAGEMENT_API_DOCUMENTATION.md

 ```

 **Progress Information:**
-- `userProgress.isCompleted`: Whether the user has completed this section
+- `userProgress.isCompleted`: Whether the user has completed this entire section
 - `userProgress.completedAt`: Timestamp when section was completed (null if not completed)
 - `userProgress.personalNote`: User's personal notes for this section
 - `userProgress.markedForRevision`: Whether user marked this section for revision

+**Resource Progress Information:**
+- `resources[].progress.isCompleted`: Whether the specific resource is completed
+- `resources[].progress.completedAt`: When the resource was completed
+- `resources[].progress.personalNote`: User's notes for this specific resource
+- `resources[].progress.markedForRevision`: Whether resource is marked for revision
+- `resources[].progress.timeSpent`: Time spent on this resource in seconds

 ### 5. Update Section
 Update section information.